Physical Geography and Environmental Modeling

 I have been interested in the physical landscape, water, and understanding more about the world around us since I was a kid growing up near Lake Michigan.
 That water-related and physical-environmental-human interface continues to be a main focus today and was a central theme throughout my undergraduate work in Wisconsin and my graduate work in Nevada and Illinois.

-I enjoy working with students and teaching the physical geography and human-environment courses that contribute to the Environmental Geography track and Geology and Environmental Science electives
+I enjoy working with and advising students and teaching the physical geography and human-environment courses that contribute to our Environmental Geography concentration and Geology and Environmental Science electives.

 When I’m not at Sam, I love spending time with my family and following my favorite Chicago sports teams.